plnkx/blog/_posts/2015-07-19-iphone-release.markdown

 # Any browser will do

-It looks like, yes, any Geolocation-enhanced browser will do.

-Try it yourself:
+Development resources are focused now on Geolocation-enhanced browsers.
+This includes most smart phones.

+If you're reading this on a smart phone, you can try it now.
+Click here:
 [my.plnkx.com/iphone](http://my.plnkx.com/iphone)

-(The link works with Android phones, too -- if you have a Geolocation-enhanced browser.)

 # Limitations

+But it's not all smooth sailing.

-The HTML5 Geolocation libraries do not appear to be as responsive or as accurate as the native Android app, but so far that seems not to be a problem.
+The HTML5 Geolocation libraries are sometimes not as responsive or as accurate as the native Android app, but so far that seems not to be a problem.